NLnetLabs/routinator/doc/manual/source/configuration.rst

 Note that your routers should be configured to have a secondary relying party instance available at all times.

+Lastly, similar to using a regular disk, the same considerations apply to :ref:`inode usage<installation:Inode Usage>`.

+..
+Tip:: The ``-o nr_inodes=2M`` option flag will allocate two million inodes.

 Verifying Configuration
 -----------------------